Here come the spiders: the importance of imagery

 I don’t think I need to point out which one is from Nature and which one is from the Mail, nor which I think is more memorable.
 It makes it very hard to communicate real science when you have to fight this kind of image.

-Explore posts in the same categories: Bad Science, Science communication comment below, or link to this permanent URL from your own site.
+Bad Science, Science communication comment below, or link to this permanent URL from your own site.